Death of Harry Dunn: Criminal prosecution and civil litigation

-In September 2021, the family's spokesman announced that Dunn's parents had reached a "resolution" in their civil claim for damages.
-A spokesperson for the Dunn family said the outcome was "a real milestone".
-Details of the agreement reached between the parties involved were not disclosed.
-Seiger said the family would now turn its "attention to the criminal case and the long-awaited inquest into Harry's death which will follow the criminal case".
+In September 2021, the family's spokesman announced that their civil claim for damages had been resolved, which he described as "a real milestone".
+Details of the agreement were not published.
+The spokesman said the family would now turn its "attention to the criminal case and the long-awaited inquest into Harry's death which will follow the criminal case".

-On 13 December 2021, the CPS announced that Sacoolas would appear at Westminster Magistrates' Court on 18 January 2022 by video link from the US.
-Her lawyers, however, denied reports that she would attend and said no such agreement had been made.
-The January date was later postponed to allow further liaison with the US national's legal team.
-On 22 March 2022 MP Andrea Leadsom, raised a topical question in Parliament to ask the Secretary of State Dominic Raab to give an update on what was being done to deliver justice.
+On 13 December 2021, the CPS announced that Sacoolas would appear via video link at Westminster Magistrates' Court on 18 January 2022.
+Her lawyers denied this, claiming that no agreement for her to do so had been reached.
+The January date was later postponed to allow further liaison with her legal team.
+On 22 March 2022, MP Andrea Leadsom raised a topical question in Parliament to ask Dominic Raab to give an update on what was being done to deliver justice.

 A new court date of 29 September 2022 was announced a few days before it was due to take place.
 On 29 September Sacoolas appeared by video link during the six-minute hearing, speaking only to confirm her date of birth and name.
 The chief magistrate Paul Goldspring agreed that her lawyer's address, rather than hers, could be used for correspondence.
 Sacoolas was told to attend the next hearing, at the Old Bailey, in October, in person or apply for permission to use a video link.

 On 20 October 2022, the Old Bailey heard and accepted Sacoolas's plea of guilty (via video link) to the charge of causing death by careless driving.
 She had pleaded not guilty to the more severe offence of causing death by dangerous driving.
 On 8 December, Sacoolas was sentenced by Mrs Justice Bobbie Cheema-Grubb to eight months in prison, suspended for 12 months, and was disqualified from driving for 12 months.
 She had not attended the sentencing in person on the advice of the US government despite the request of the judge.

+At the inquest, held at Northampton Coroners' Court in June 2024, Sacoolas was absent but supplied two new statements.
+The inquest also heard her responses during a police interview two months after the fatal crash and a statement from her lawyers in 2020.
+The inquest heard that, when asked what she believed had caused the collision, she told Northamptonshire Police officers: "I drove like an American and drove on the American side of the road."
+She said in her statement to the inquest: "I deeply regret having caused this accident.
+I made a tragic mistake that I will live with every single day for the rest of my life.
+There is not a single day that goes by that Harry is not on my mind and I am deeply sorry for the pain that I have caused."